yanfonseca/mytutorials/README.md

     -l => Print only the name of files that contain matches but not the matches.
     -n => Print line numbers.
     -v => Only the lines that don't match.
+    - grep -v word path/filename.csv - Print line that don't match
+    - grep -n -v word path/filename.csv - Print line that don't match and the number of the line.
+    - grep i word path/filename1.csv path/filename2.csv - Print the count of matching lines.

 * history: Print a list of comands used recently
     - !comand - It will run the recent use of the comand.
     - !2 - It will run te second comand from history.
 It is !number.

 * mkdir - Create a directory
     - mkdir name